 Flagship Priority - Regatta Park

 Working with the community, Council developed the Our River Masterplan to ensure we make the most of the river and surrounds.
-It sets out a bold vision for the Regatta Park precinct which includes an exciting new playground, water's edge amphitheatre, terracing, cafes, public art, new paths and recreational facilities to complement and enhance the existing community events, the nearby gallery and open spaces.
+It sets out a bold vision for the Regatta Park precinct including a new playground, water's edge amphitheatre, terracing, cafes, public art, new paths and recreational facilities to complement and enhance the existing community events, the nearby gallery and open spaces.

 Following Penrith Council’s successful application to the Western Sydney City Deal’s Liveability Program, $24 million has been committed for the upgrade of Regatta Park.
 The Australian and NSW Governments have committed $15 million to the project, with a $9 million contribution from Penrith Council.